-It’s been over a month since my last blog post in English.
-That’s how much time I needed to rest and heal from the silence of Brexit.
+It’s been over a month… I needed to rest and heal from the silence of Brexit.
 I have spent this time journaling about a quiet, calm life; accessing my personal self-care mechanisms and becoming a bit more available for my friends and colleagues.
 I finally stopped worrying.
 I stopped thinking about the future, focussed on the present more.

 I allowed myself to explore what was it about my situation during the last four years that really affected me.
 I am ready to look back, open up those wounds and re-integrate my learnings into my future.
 (This process, by the way, is a standard expectation of coaches and counsellors – however, I have always worked this way.
 It’s harder to open up wounds directly after an experience, but it’s so much more effective long terms.
 We then get to live without any hidden ghosts from the past).